fontilan/quizzical/README.md

 I have also implemented a few additional features:
 - it looks good on smaller screens with answers stacking vertically
+- the code has been refactored in accordance with the Airbnb JavaScript Style Guide using ESLint
 - more to come!

 To do: